Urology ST3 2025 Application Guide

 • Emergency Scenario (13 minutes, 2 minutes reading time): Tests your ability to manage acute urological emergencies effectively.

-• Communication Station (13 minutes, 2 minutes reading time): Emphasizes patient-centred care, empathy, and breaking bad news.
+• Communication Station (13 minutes, 2 minutes reading time): Emphasises patient-centred care, empathy, and breaking bad news.

 • Skills Station (13 minutes, 2 minutes reading time): Assesses knowledge of procedural indications, equipment use, and technical skills.